InfosecBlake/gping/README.md

 ## About

 #### gping is a command line ARP/TCP scan tool used to quickly discover devices and open ports.
 The ARP scan can be done on a single host or an entire subnet.
 The ARP scan will return the IP, MAC, and perform an OUI lookup of the host to determine the type of device.
-These results can be output to a file of your choosing.
+These results can be output to a file of your choosing This tool is in its early stages.
 The TCP scan will scan a single host for designated ports, or if no ports are given then the tool will scan ports 1-1024.
 The results are returned with TCP flag.
 This tool will only send an initial SYN flag and will look for a SYN ACK in return.
 Known ports will be displayed as their protocal. i.e. 22 - ssh, 443 - https

 ## Installation